-The outages are for “preventive maintenance” at the nation’s transmission stations and distribution network.
+The outages are for “preventive maintenance” at the nation’s transmission and distribution networks.
 Transmission maintenance will cost about $1.19 million, while distribution maintenance will cost about $1 million.

-Outside the headquarters of the Ecuadorian Ministry of Energy and Mines.
+Outside the headquarters of the Ministry of Energy and Mines of Ecuador.
 Photo: REUTERS/Karen Toro

-The reason for the power outage is that Ecuador is experiencing a severe drought, which is affecting its hydroelectric dams.
-Hydroelectricity is the country’s main source of electricity, accounting for about 80% of its electricity production.
+The reason for the power outages is that Ecuador is experiencing a severe drought, which is affecting its hydroelectric dams.
+Hydroelectric power is the country’s main source of electricity, accounting for about 80% of its electricity production.
 As water levels in the dams drop, so does the ability to produce electricity, exacerbating the energy shortage.

 “This schedule was chosen responsibly, so as not to affect the daily life and productivity of Ecuadorians,” said a statement from President Daniel Noboa’s office.